LStepanek/Getting-and-Cleaning-Data-Project/README.md

 data<-data_set[,-grep("^(.*)meanFreq(.*)$",colnames(data_set))]

-After that, the variables that include "mean" (but not meanFreq) or "std" string in their names are extracted with using grep() and regular expressions.
+After that, the variables that include "mean" (but not meanFreq) or "std" string in their names are extracted with using grep() and regular expressions:

-# which variables do include mean or std?
-# checking the indices of the variables including mean or std
+colnames(data)[grep("^(.*)mean(.*)$",colnames(data))]
+colnames(data)[grep("^(.*)std(.*)$",colnames(data))]

-# updated "data" dataframe in order to include only "mean" or "std" variables and "subject" and "activity" variable
+The "data" dataframe is then updated in order to include only "subject" variable, then "mean" or "std" labeled variables and last the "activity" labeled variable.

-# final data frame

-# "tidy data", with the average of each variable for each activity and each subject
+A dataframe which follows tidy data model is created now.
+Is called "tidy" and its columns (variables) are the same variables with the "data" dataframe columns, Its rows are avereage values of each variable for each activity and each subject.

-# colnames of "tidy" dataframe
-# rownames of "tidy" dataframe
+The "tidy" dataframe is created by the "for" loop (see the script).
+The colnames of the dataframe are the same as colnames of "data" dataframe, rownames are different.
+The rownames ar created by the same loop "for" as the "tidy" dataframe is and by the paste() call.

-# saving the "tidy" dataframe as a text table
+Finally the "tidy" dataframe is saved into "tidy_data.txt" file.

-# using descriptive labels for "activity" variable of the "data" dataframe
+The last step is labeling values of "activtiy" variable by its describing names, it is performed with the "for" loop which replaces the numbers 1-6 by the correct names of the activity.

+At the end, the processed "data" dataframe is saved into a file called "processed_data_frame.txt".